Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 Turkey says Syrian Kurds are allied with a nearly four-decade-long PKK Kurdish insurgency in southeastern Turkey that has resulted in the deaths of tens of thousands of people on both sides.
 The Syrian Kurdish allies of the United States deny any attack in Turkey.

-In 2019, a public outcry from fellow Republicans and many others killed a plan by President Donald Trump, which he announced after a call with Erdogan, to clear US troops from the path of an expected Turkish attack. on Kurdish allies in Syria.
+In 2019, a public outcry from fellow Republicans and many others killed a plan by President Donald Trump, which he announced after a call with Erdogan, to extricate US troops from an expected Turkish attack on Kurdish allies in Syria.

 The Kurds played a vital role in helping us defeat ISIS and too many have lost their lives.
 Now President Trump has abandoned them.
 Shameful, Biden tweeted at the time.

-The measured US response now, even after some Turkish strikes hit near sites that host US forces, reflects the important strategic role that Turkey, as a NATO member, plays in the alliances’ efforts. to counter Russia in Europe.
+The measured US response now, even after some Turkish strikes hit near sites that host US forces, reflects the important strategic role that Turkey, as a NATO member, plays in the efforts of the United States. alliance to counter Russia in Europe.
 The State Department and USAID did not immediately respond to questions about whether the Turkish strikes had hampered aid workers and operations in partnership with the United States.

-Turkey, which has close ties with Russia and the United States, contributed to the efforts of its NATO allies against Russia in essential ways during the conflict in Ukraine.
+Turkey, which has close ties with Russia and the United States, was a key contributor to the efforts of its NATO allies against Russia during the conflict in Ukraine.
 This includes providing armed drones to Ukraine and helping mediate between Russia and the United States and others.

 But Turkey is also seeking to exert influence within the alliance by preventing Finland and Sweden from joining NATO.
 Turkey is demanding that Sweden hand over Kurdish exiles it says are affiliated with Kurdish PKK insurgents.

-The official Turkish news agency reported that Sweden had extradited a member of the PKK and he was arrested on Saturday upon his arrival in Istanbul.
+Turkey’s official news agency reported that Sweden had extradited a PKK member and that he was arrested on Saturday upon his arrival in Istanbul.

 Turkey is one of only two of the 30 NATO members that has not yet signed the Nordic countries into NATO.
 Hungary, the other, should do it.